Graduate Students

 Background: Brittany graduated from Tufts University in 2020 and holds both an AA and BA in Psychology.
 She has conducted research at Harvard University, the Boston V.A.
 Medical Center’s Neuroscience & TBI unit and in Dr. Miczek’s Psychopharmacology lab studying female aggression.
 Professionally, Brittany has worked for The University of Vermont Medical Center and Larner College of Medicine’s Clinical Trials Office, where she managed and conducted multiple drug clinical trials in humans.

-Current Research: Brittany is interested in the intersection between aggressive behavior and stress in females.
+Current research: Brittany is interested in the intersection between aggressive behavior and stress in females.
 More specifically, she is researching the role of CRF R1 receptor antagonism in appetitive behavior.
 Additionally, she is researching potential neural circuits that promote or inhibit alcohol drinking in preclinical animal models.
 Her major research interests lie within the scope of psychopharmacology.

-Future Plans: Brittany hopes to go into industry upon completion of her PhD.
+Future plans: Brittany hopes to go into industry upon completion of her PhD.

 Email